nikovett/charging-planner/CONTEXT.md

 The delivery architecture is designed for easy extension — a new `deliver_<n>.py` with a single `deliver()` function is all that's needed.
 Candidates researched:

-**Easee** — best fit.
-Official public API (`api.easee.com`), well documented. `set_basic_charge_plan(chargeStartTime, chargeStopTime)` maps directly to our window format.
-Python library `pyeasee` available on PyPI, or can be implemented with raw `urllib` like the Charge Amps handler.
-Most popular charger in Norway/Sweden.

 **Wallbox** — Python module (`wallbox` on PyPI).
 Scheduling uses `start`/`stop` as `"HHMM"` strings with a days bitmask — weekly recurring format, not per-night.
 Less natural fit.
 API also showing rate limit issues (429) in recent HA reports.

 **Zaptec** — official well-documented API (`api.zaptec.com`), OAuth2, no reverse engineering needed.
 However scheduling is not a native API concept — the integration model is dynamic current control (`AvailableCurrent` via `/api/installation/{id}/update`) rather than delivering discrete on/off windows.
 Time-based charging would require sending start/stop commands at the right times from an always-on process, which is fundamentally incompatible with the GHA cron architecture. **Not a viable handler for this project.**

 **go-e** — has both a local HTTP API (direct to charger IP) and a cloud API (`{serial}.api.v3.go-e.io`) authenticated with a token from the app.
 Cloud API works from GHA — no local network needed.
 Set parameters via `GET /api/set?token={token}&{key}={value}`.
 Scheduler keys exist in v2 API: `sch_week`, `sch_satur`, `sch_sund` (R/W, object, `control` enum: Disabled=0, Inside=1, Outside=2).
 However the actual time range object format is undocumented — not in the official API docs and not found in any community reverse-engineering.
 Without knowing the payload structure for the time window, the handler cannot be written.
 Blocked until the scheduler object format is discovered (e.g. by reading `sch_week` from a real charger that has a schedule set via the app).

-Priority: Easee first, then go-e.
+Priority: go-e.
 Zaptec not viable (no native schedule delivery).
 Wallbox low priority (weekly recurring schedule model, poor fit).
+Easee implemented in v1.7.1 (untested against real hardware).

 ### SoC-derived required_hours